ComputationalIntelligenceGroup/ggmsim/README.md

 # Simulation of covariance and concentration graph matrices

-This repository contains the files for replicating the experiments described in the paper
+This repository contains the files for replicating the experiments described in the papers

-> Córdoba I., Varando G., Bielza C., Larrañaga P. A partial orthogonalization
-> method for simulating covariance and concentration graph matrices.
-Proceedings
-> of Machine Learning Research (PGM 2018), vol 72, pp. 61-72, 2018.
+- Córdoba I., Varando G., Bielza C., Larrañaga P. A partial orthogonalization method for simulating covariance and concentration graph matrices.
+Proceedings of Machine Learning Research (PGM 2018), vol 72, pp. 61-72, 2018.
+- Córdoba I., Varando G., Bielza C., Larrañaga P. Generating random Gaussian graphical models, arXiv 2019.

-They are mainly concerned with the method of partial orthogonalization (Córdoba et al. 2018), implemented in `gmat::port()`, as well as the traditional diagonal dominance method, implemented in many software packages, and also in `gmat::diagdom()`.
+They are concerned with three methods:
+- The traditional diagonal dominance method, implemented in many software packages, and also in `gmat::diagdom()`.
+- Partial orthogonalization (Córdoba et al. 2018), implemented in `gmat::port()`
+- Uniform sampling combined with partial orthogonalization (Córdoba et al.
+  2019), implemented in `gmat::port_chol()`. __In development__

-The experiments in the following paper
+The Gaussian graphical model learning experiment in the following paper

 > N. Krämer, J. Schäfer, and A.-L. Boulesteix.
 Regularized estimation of
 > large-scale gene association networks using graphical Gaussian models.
 > BMC Bioinformatics, 10(1):384, 2009

-have also been used in Córdoba et al. (2018) to validate both approaches, and the code for its replication is also available in this repository.
+has been used in Córdoba et al. (2018, 2019) to validate their proposal, and the code for its replication is also available in this repository.

 ## Contents